 The quality of First Blood feels ignored; smothered in the blood let by its sequels.
 But this is a strong movie, full of great performances, with a powerful message.

-Far from the muscled action hero we generally bring to mind, First Blood very effectively shows us a broken man, just trying to find a place in the world.
+Far from the muscled action hero we generally bring to mind, First Blood effectively shows us a broken man, just trying to find a place in the world.
 The violence isn’t gratuitous and isn’t cause for celebration.
 He’s in constant fight or flight mode.
 If only people would stop pushing him.